adamsan/git-db/README.md

 ### Install and initialization

-- #### From Release
+#### From Release
-    Java install not needed
-    Command used to create JRE: `jlink  --output custom_jre --add-modules java.sql,java.desktop,java.naming,jdk.unsupported --strip-debug --compress 2`
+Java install not needed, command used to create JRE: `jlink  --output custom_jre --add-modules java.sql,java.desktop,java.naming,jdk.unsupported --strip-debug --compress 2`
+- install `sqlite3` command and add it to path
 - extract zip to a folder, for example `D:\Java\gitdb`
-    - set GITDB_HOME environment variable with value of the above folder, and add GITDB_HOME to PATH environment variable (Linux: `export GITDB_HOME=~/bin/gitdb`)
+- set GITDB_HOME environment variable with value of the above folder (do not end with path separator), and add GITDB_HOME to PATH environment variable
+(Linux: `export GITDB_HOME=~/bin/gitdb`)
 - run `gitdb init` command, and confirm.
 It can take a long time, (~30 min)

-- #### From Source
+#### From Source
     Required java version: Java 11 or above
+ - install `sqlite3` command and add it to path
  - clone source code
  - set GITDB_HOME environment variable to an existing folder, `D:\Java\gitdb` and add GITDB_HOME to PATH environment variable
  - open up a console and run `gradlew buildAndCopyJar` - this will build the project and copy the jar, and startup scripts to GITDB_HOME
  - run `gitdb init` command, and confirm.
 It can take a long time, (~30 min)

 ### Screenshots
  <img src="images/gitdb_list.png" width="100%" />